RenatoBrittoAraujo/blog/engineering/the_engineers_mindset.md

 The engineer should be capable of acting as a scientist, but he does not specialize on that.

-- a scientist figures stuff out
+- a scientist figures stuff out - expands their body of knowledge without getting bogged down in practical applications
-- the engineer doesn't think all possibilities have been exausted yet
+- the engineer doesn't think all possibilities have been exausted yet using the knowledge that already exists

 The engineer should be capable of acting as a businessman, but he does not specialize on that.